microsoft/azuredevopsgenerator/CONTRIBUTING.md

 # Contributing Templates

-Once you successfully generate and test your template, you can share it with community.
-This can be done in three ways.
+Once you successfully generate and test your template, you can share it with community:

-1. Create a pull request to [Azure DevOps Demo Generator](https://github.com/microsoft/azuredevopsgenerator)
+Create a pull request to [Azure DevOps Demo Generator](https://github.com/microsoft/azuredevopsgenerator)

 ## Your template must contain the following elements